“Collaboration” has become a buzz word that we attach to any process that involves people working together.

 Great tools available can facilitate such collaboration, but even the best tools cannot guarantee that success.

-- Must be embedded in the culture, where standard and expectation ethic of contribution.
+- Must be embedded in the culture, where a standard and expectation ethic of contribution flourishes.

 - People in the classroom or community must recognize they are smarter together.